shivharis/turtlebot3_wiki/docs/source/simulation.rst

 ..
 TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.

+..
+WARNING:: When you launch gazebo for the first time in your ``Remote PC``, it takes few more time.

 Before launch gazebo simulation with TurtleBot3, ``TurtleBot3 model files`` are moved to ``gazebo model folder``.

 .. code-block:: bash

+  mkdir ~/.gazebo/
+  mkdir ~/.gazebo/models/
   cp -r  ~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds/turtlebot3 ~/.gazebo/models/

 Set Turtlebot3 model. (burger or waffle)